 If the issue isn’t fixed within the legally required time, the renter can end the rental agreement, repair and deduct the cost from rent, or ask a court to order repairs or compensation.
 Rent withholding isn’t allowed.

 Renter’s Rights if Repairs Aren’t Made in Montana

 Montana renters have the right to repairs for a variety of potential issues, including things that impact health and safety.
 To exercise their right, renters have to give the landlord written notice about the issue that needs fixing and wait 14 days for the landlord to do repairs.

 If the issue isn’t fixed by the landlord in a timely way, the renter could end the rental agreement or get a court order for repairs or compensation.
 However, the renter usually can’t repair and deduct, or withhold rent.
 Read More

 Landlord Retaliation in Montana

-- Filing a complaint to the landlord about habitability issues.
+- Complaining to the landlord or government about maintenance issues.

 - Pursuing rights or remedies given by the law or lease.